aimms/how-to/Articles/295/295-convert-maps.rst

 #.
 Open your AIMMS project in AIMMS 4.61 or later.
 #.
 Replace old Map widgets in your WebUI pages with new Map widgets.

+For V2, you must separate the Latitude and Longitude into two separate identifiers declared in the model.
+These were contained in one identifier in V1.
-You can use the same identifiers with V2 that you used with V1.
+All other identifiers that you used with V1 will work for V2.

 Please refer to `AIMMS Documentation: Maps Widget <https://manual.aimms.com/webui/map-widget.html>`_ for further details about this widget.